bihealth/auto-acmg/docs/usage.rst

 - ``SEQREPO_DATA_DIR``: Path to the project-specific SeqRepo data directory.
 - ``GENEBE_API_KEY``: API key for the GeneBE service.
 You'll need it for running the benchmarks.
 - ``GENEBE_USERNAME``: Username for the GeneBE service.
 You'll need it for running the benchmarks.

 You will most likely need to set the following variables:

 - ``DEBUG``: Set to ``1`` to enable debug mode.
 - ``USE_CACHE``: Set to ``1`` to enable caching.
 This is recommended only for development.
 - ``SEQREPO_DATA_DIR``: Set to the path of the custom project SeqRepo data directory.

-To pass this configuration to the Docker container, ensure the ``.env.dev`` file is located where you run the ``docker run`` command or specify the correct path to the file using the ``--env-file`` option.
+To pass this configuration to the Docker container, ensure the ``.env`` file is located where you run the ``docker run`` command or specify the correct path to the file using the ``--env-file`` option.